-3.1 Objective: Promote the importance of land management knowledge and adoption of practices that have a positive impact on biodiversity, species at risk, and prairie ecosystem health including carbon sequestration and climate change.

-3.2.1.
-Strategy: Increase knowledge among native prairie land managers regarding the function of disturbance processes (such as grazing and fire) and the relationship between healthy prairie ecosystems and economic returns.

-3.2.2 Strategy: Promote access to balanced, evidence-based information and decision-making tools for native prairie land owners and managers through various communication channels including newsletters and the website.

-3.2.3 Strategy: Develop new habitat identification tools for species at risk targeting land managers.
+- 3.1 Objective: Promote the importance of land management knowledge and adoption of practices that have a positive impact on biodiversity, species at risk, and prairie ecosystem health including carbon sequestration and climate change. - 3.2.1.
+Strategy: Increase knowledge among native prairie land managers regarding the function of disturbance processes (such as grazing and fire) and the relationship between healthy prairie ecosystems and economic returns. - 3.2.2 Strategy: Promote access to balanced, evidence-based information and decision-making tools for native prairie land owners and managers through various communication channels including newsletters and the website. - 3.2.3 Strategy: Develop new habitat identification tools for species at risk targeting land managers.

-- Provide a display and engage with prairie land managers through at least two producer or land user workshops. - Co-host the Native Prairie Appreciation Week tour in Eastend, that includes a presentation by the Canadian Prairies Prescribed Fire Exchange - Provide at least one article (printed or online) on grassland disturbances or decision-making tools for native prairie landowners. - Continue to participate on CFGA's Habitat and Biodiversity Tool steering committee.

-3.2.4.
-Strategy: Among stakeholders, increase knowledge and use of current and proposed data collection and monitoring methods and facilitate entry of data into applicable databases (range health, invasive species occurrences, species at risk occurrences).
+- Engage with prairie land managers through at least two producer or land user workshops. - Provide at least one article (printed or online) on grassland disturbances or decision-making tools for native prairie landowners. - Continue to participate on Canadian Forage and Grassland Association's Habitat and Biodiversity Tool steering committee. - 3.2.4.
+Strategy: Among stakeholders, increase knowledge and use of current and proposed data collection and monitoring methods, and facilitate entry of data into applicable databases (range health, invasive species occurrences, species at risk occurrences).